PRL-PRG/evalr-experiment/README.md

 ### Not in the artifact

-Because of the licensing issues, we cannot redistribute neither the code nor the data from the Kaggle website.
+Because of the licensing issues, we can redistribute neither the code nor the data from the Kaggle website.
 The rest of this document will therefore only focus only on base and CRAN corpora.

 ### Organization